 Whereas there is a wealth of information in the documentation, linked above, here we aim to give practical advice to aid your understanding and application of Dask in everyday situations.
 This means that you should not expect every feature of Dask to be covered, but the examples hopefully are similar to the kinds of work-flows that you have in mind.

 Each notebook will have exercises for you to solve.
-You’ll be given a blank or partially completed cell, followed by a “magic” cell that will load the solution.
-For example
+You’ll be given a blank or partially completed cell, followed by a hidden cell with a solution.
+For example.

 Print the text “Hello, world!”.

 # Your code here